jwforst/vpd-editor-base-template/README.md

 TBD...

-## ViewportDoc Base Template (used during development)
+## ViewportDoc Editor Base Template (used during development)

-The HTML, CSS, and JavaScript web app that defines the container for the ViewportDoc Online Editor, ViewportDoc Desktop Editor, ViewportDoc Online Viewer, and ViewportDoc Web Page
+The HTML, CSS, and JavaScript web app that defines the container for the ViewportDoc Online Editor, ViewportDoc Desktop Editor, and ViewportDoc Online Viewer.

 ## ViewportDoc Online Editor (used during development)

 The Mobiledoc-based, developmental editor that runs in the browser.
-This app integrates the Mobiledoc editor features with the controls and functions provided by the ViewportDoc Base Template.
-File storage functionality will be limited.
+This app integrates the Mobiledoc editor features with the controls and functions provided by the ViewportDoc Editor Base Template.

 ## ViewportDoc Desktop Editor (for future public release)

 An electron-wrapped version of the ViewportDoc Online Editor.
 This app integrates the editor with the the desktop computer operating system and provides local file storage.

 ## ViewportDoc Online Viewer (for future public release)

 A view-only variation of the online editor.
 The ViewportDoc Online Viewer provides the means to view read-only Mobiledoc files on mobile devices, tablets, laptop computers and other displays.

 ## ViewportDoc Web Page (for future public release)

-The public website that provides support for the editor.
+The public website that provides access, information, and support for the editor.

 ## References